ziyuan-shen/LSTM_MIMICIII/README.md

 # LSTM_MIMICIII
-> The project aims to employ LSTM to predict medical outcomes using MIMICIII dataset.
+> The project aims to employ LSTM to predict medical outcomes using [MIMIC-III](https://mimic.physionet.org/) dataset.
 Most work is based on [An attention based deep learning model of clinical events in the intensive care unit](https://doi.org/10.1371/journal.pone.0211057) and functions to produce similar results.
 Selection of features and model specifics may vary, though.

 ## Architecture